bradtaco/draw-the-mouse/README.md

-# fuck-the-mouse
+# draw-the-mouse
-Fuck the Mouse: A celebration of public domain.
+Draw the Mouse: A celebration of public domain.